Blog/Hexarelin Dosage Guide: Protocols

 The Bottom Line

-Hexarelin is the most potent GHRP available, producing GH peaks of 50-100+ ng/mL in clinical studies.
-That potency defines both its advantage and its limitation: powerful short-term GH elevation, offset by receptor desensitization that limits useful cycles to 4-6 weeks.
+Hexarelin is the most potent GHRP you can use, producing GH peaks of 50 to 100+ ng/mL in clinical studies.
+That potency is both its greatest advantage and its hardest constraint: powerful short-term GH elevation, limited by receptor desensitization that caps useful cycles at 4 to 6 weeks.

-The dose-response data is clear.
+The dose-response data leaves no room for guessing.
 At 1.0 mcg/kg (roughly 100 mcg for most adults), you reach 95% of the maximal GH response.
 Doubling the dose adds almost nothing except more cortisol and prolactin.
-The clinical ceiling is 200 mcg per injection.
+Your ceiling is 200 mcg per injection.

 Desensitization is partial and fully reversible.
-Four weeks off restores GH response to baseline.
-The optimal strategy for sustained benefit: hexarelin blast for 4-6 weeks, then transition to ipamorelin for long-term maintenance.
+Four weeks off restores your GH response to baseline.
+The proven strategy for sustained benefit: hexarelin blast for 4 to 6 weeks, then transition to ipamorelin for long-term maintenance.
 The cardioprotective effects via CD36 add a dimension no other GHRP offers.

 Start the Quiz →